miztiik/reliable-queues-with-retry-dlq/README.md

 Occasionally the backend consumers will not be able to process the incoming message._For example_, if a user places an order within a certain number of minutes of creating an account, the _producer_ might pass the message with an empty string instead of a `customer identifier`.
 There are times even valid messages end up in DLQ.
 Lets take a look at some of them,

+- **Misconfigured Visibility Timeouts** - The SQS visibility timeout should always be greater than the Lambda function’s timeout.
+If the _lambda consumer function_ has a higher timeout value then in-flight messages can be available again and processed more than once.
+Functions receive messages in batches, and the messages are deleted from the queue only after the function completes successfully.
+It means that even if _only one message_ was slow to process, the entire batch can elapse their visibility timeout and become available again in the queue.
-- **Lambda Throttling** - If you are seeing a burst of messages and lambda is your consumer with not enough concurrency, then your lambda will be throttled leaving your messages unprocessed by increment your message receive count.
+- **Lambda Concurrency** - If you are seeing a burst of messages and lambda is your consumer with not enough concurrency, then your lambda will be throttled leaving your messages unprocessed by increment your message receive count.
-- **Lambda Batch Size** - If your lambda receives more messages than it can process within itself time limit, messages will end up in DLQ
+- **SQS/Lambda Batch Size** - If your lambda receives more messages than it can process within itself time limit, messages will end up in DLQ

 For these reasons messages that can not be processed in a timely manner must be retried reliably and delivered to a dead-letter message queue.